-A more thorough test is to perform a throughput test which will check the amount of data that can be reliably achieved via the Wireless link.
-There are a number of software tools that we can use to check the data throughput, i.e., FTP - file transfer protocol, lperf, Qcheck, etc.
+Testing radio paths is generally testing the amount of data throughput that can be achieved via the radio link.
+We can check this data throughput using a number of different software tools, i.e., ftp file transfer, lperf, Qcheck, etc.